-The Department placing worker shall be informed by the treating professional of the treatment plan that would include any use of restraints on the child.
-The treatment provider and the Department placement worker must be kept apprised of any use of restraints.
+The Department worker shall be informed by the treating professional of the treatment plan that would include any use of restraints on the child.
+The treatment provider and the Department worker must be kept apprised of any use of restraints.

-The placing worker is responsible for ensuring that the training is obtained for the care of a specific child before placement.
+The Department worker is responsible for ensuring that the training is obtained for the care of a specific child before placement or as soon as possible following placement.
 Document the completion of this training in the licensing file and reference it in the child's file.
-Caution must be taken in the use of restraints as it may retraumatize the child.
+Caution must be taken in the use of restraints as it may re-traumatize the child.